DougBurke/chandraobs/notes/display.md

  - ADS view of papers about this object/class of object/... by this PI

+   note that the page on SIMBAD that we link to (when available) includes papers about the source

  - archive link to existing Chandra data